Cyphrme/Coze/README.md

 ### Canon for Binaries
-The canonical digest of a binary file is simply the Hex encoded digest of the file using the hash specified by `alg`.
+The canonical digest of a binary file is simply the digest of the file using the hash specified by `alg`.
 For example, an image ("Hello_World!.gif") may be referred to in a JSON object by its digest.